vals-productions/sqlighter/README.md

 For more information on AmfibiaN go  [here](https://github.com/vals-productions/sqlighter/blob/master/amfibian.md)

+Note, that AmfibiaN might migrate in its own github repository in the future.

 We will continue with SQLighter basic SQL features in this document.

 # Going by example

-The following sample Java code gives identical output after being converted into Objective-C using J2ObjC.
-Therefore, you can implement your database related logics in java language amd just convert/reuse it in iOS.
+The following sample Java code results in identical output after being converted into Objective-C using J2ObjC.
+Therefore, you can implement your database related logics in java language and just convert/reuse it in iOS.

-Note: for more up to date examples please check some demo code [Demo.java] (https://github.com/vals-productions/sqlighter/blob/master/demo/andr-demo-prj/app/src/main/java/com/prod/vals/andr_demo_prj/Demo.java) which is part of the actual demo project code.
+Note: for more up to date examples please check some demo code [Demo.java] (https://github.com/vals-productions/sqlighter/blob/master/demo/andr-demo-prj/app/src/main/java/com/prod/vals/andr_demo_prj/Demo.java) which is part of the actual demo project code for Android and iOS devices.

 ### Pre requisites

-Let's create some sqlite database file using sqlite command line or one of the existing UI tools and create a table "user" in it.
+Let's create table "user" in sqlite database.

 ``` sql
 CREATE TABLE "user" (